nextflow-io/nextflow/docs/config.rst

 ================== ================
-enabled             When ``true`` turns on the generation of the timeline report file (default: ``false``). file                Timeline file name (default: ``timeline.html``).
+enabled             When ``true`` turns on the generation of the timeline report file (default: ``false``). file                Timeline file name (default: ``timeline.html``). overwrite           When ``true`` overwrites an existing timeline file instead of rolling it.
 ================== ================

 .. _config-mail: